rust-embedded/discovery/src/05-led-roulette/flash-it.md

 By this I mean that there's nothing else running on the microcontroller: no OS, no "daemon", nothing. `led-roulette` has full control over the device.

 Onto the actual flashing.
-First thing we need is to do is launch OpenOCD.
+First thing we need to do is launch OpenOCD.
 We did that in the previous section but this time we'll run the command inside a temporary directory (`/tmp` on \*nix;
 `%TEMP%` on Windows).